OSGeo/gdal/doc/source/programs/gdalbuildvrt.rst

     If input bands not set all bands will be added to vrt.
     Multiple :option:`-b` switches may be used to select a set of input bands.

-.. option:: -sd< <subdataset>
+.. option:: -sd <n>

-    If the input
-    dataset contains several subdatasets use a subdataset with the specified number (starting from 1).
-This is an alternative of giving the full subdataset name as an input.
+    If the input dataset contains several subdatasets, use a subdataset with the specified number (starting from 1).
+This is an alternative of giving the full subdataset name as an input to the utility.

 .. option:: -vrtnodata "<value>[ <value>]..."